joelczk/joelczk/README.md

 ### Hi there, welcome to my page!👋

 #### I'm Joel, a penultimate student majoring in Information Security at NUS
-- 🏫 Working hard to graduate
+- 🏫 Security Engineer at Sea
 - 💻 Comfortable with ```.py``` and various other languages
 - 🛠️ Familiar with various offensive security tools such as Burp Suite
 - 📋 Always on the lookout for interesting projects